SHABA01/tech-goals/README.md

 - HTML5
 - CSS3
+- JS

 ### Features

+- **Current Date and Time:** The current date, time and day of the week is updated and displayed in realtime.
 - **Timeline Format:** Goals are organized into a 3-month grouping format (excluding the last).
 - **Responsive Design:** The website is designed to function well on all devices, including desktops, tablets, and mobile phones.
 - **CSS Animations:** Smooth transitions and animations (hover effect) enhance the user experience.